 Recoat the box-done.

 Like this.
-Hose Y with shut offs to throttle.
+Hose Y with shut offs to select tank to rinse and throttle flow.
 Two 4' sections of 1/2" hose, premade less than 4 M/F ends to make?.
 In the garden & hose section, RV water safe.
 Over in the RV section different brand same hose $12.99?.
-Anyway.

 Now that this Octopus is made realized what I should do is remove the failure prone clear tubing and ends/ route the new hoses directly to rinse nozzles.
 Hard mount the Y on camper.
 Wouldn't have to store and only one hose connection to make.
 Fairly simple do change, but I'm done for now.
 I may do in future or definitely if any issues.
 I suspect as long as I pay attention and keep volume low should last.